knat/XData/README.md

 2) Download and install the latest [XData VSIX package](https://github.com/knat/XData/releases).

-3) Open VS 2013, create or open a C# project, unload and open the .csproj file, insert the following code at the end of the file:
+3) Open VS 2013, create or open a C# project, unload and edit the .csproj file, insert the following code at the end of the file:

 ```xml
 <!--Begin XData-->